evanx/redex/README.md

 - ES7 sugars the synchronisation of async coroutines via the "await" keyword
 - ES7 sugars the error handling of chained promises via exceptions

+The core functionality of Redex is quite trivial:
+- enable the configuration of multiple "processor" instances (as components of a system)
+- enable sequential message-passing between processors

+Someone might want to copy this in Go, Rust, D, Elixer, etc. I think that would be a great idea.
+Still, having a Node implementation in plain JavaScript is useful, at least for JavaScript developers.

+We have chosen ES7 (via Babel), and might extend our implementation with TypeScript in future.

 ## Goals